Constanta Fast Facts

 A quaint fishing village, Jurilovca was established by the Lipovani fishermen in the 18th century.

-At Capul Dolosman, to the east of Jurilovca, you can admire vestiges of a 6th century BC Greek colony, the oldest antique habitat on Romanian territory, mentioned for the first time by Hecateus from Millet (6th -5th centuries BC).
+At Capul Dolosman, 3.5 miles east of Jurilovca, visitors can admire vestiges of a 6th century BC Greek colony, the oldest antique habitat on Romanian territory, mentioned for the first time by Hecateus from Millet (6th -5th centuries BC).
 "Capul Dolosman" is one of the strictly protected areas of the Delta Biosphere Reserve.
 This is popular spot for bird-watching, especially in November when thousands of Red-Breasted Geese arrive from the Arctic Circle.
 Nearby you can explore Lake Razim, once a bay on the Black Sea knows as the Gulf of Halmyris.
 A thin coastal strop of land encloses the lake from the open waters.
 In Jurilovca you can rent a boat to take you across to Gura Portitei (1 ½ hours away) on the shores of Lake Golovita.

 Where: 62 miles north of Constanta